Joyce Chen's China

 - Citations

 - APA: Joyce Chen's China.
-Boston, MA: WGBH, American Archive of Public Broadcasting (GBH and the Library of Congress), Boston, MA and Washington, DC.
+Boston, MA: Library of Congress, American Archive of Public Broadcasting (GBH and the Library of Congress), Boston, MA and Washington, DC.
 Retrieved from http://americanarchive.org/catalog/cpb-aacip-15-x921c1tx91